CreativeKittens/CreativeKittens/README.md

 ### My favorite quote

-> I made this sculpture with my own two hand
+> I made this sculpture with my own two hands
 >
 > It's covered with my blood, sweat, tears, and other fluids
 >